ds54e/sv-mint/docs/plugins/comb_nb_in_alwayscomb.md

 end
 ```

+#### Additional Tips
-- **Additional Tips**: Some tools infer flops when `<=` appears inside `always_comb`.
+Some tools infer flops when `<=` appears inside `always_comb`.
 Macros that hide the operator still trigger the rule after expansion, so provide separate helpers for blocking vs. non-blocking assignments.